(A Joint Conference with the Chicago Council on Foreign Relations)

 M François Lagrange

-Chairman, National Commission for Privatisation (1998-); President, Institut National de la Propriété Industrielle (Patent Office); Conseiller d’Etat; author; a Governor, The Ditchley Foundation ILO
+Chairman, National Commission for Privatisation (1998-); President, Institut National de la Propriété Industrielle (Patent Office); Conseiller d’Etat; author; a Governor, The Ditchley Foundation

 Mr Gerry Rodgers

 Director, Policy Integration Department, ILO Geneva

 Lecturer in the Politics of the World Economy, London School of Economics and Political Science; consultant, UNDP; member, Indo-British Roundtable

 Professor Jan Aart Scholte